-The tour itself was a great experience because they are lead by tour guides.
+The Doris Duke mansion tour itself was a great experience because they are lead by tour guides.
 Our guide was great with our children (keeping them engaged with look and find questions).
 There’s plenty of details for the kids to search for.
 She was also a knowledgeable source of information for the adults.
-For example, the ballroom/music room was planned out by Doris herself.
-She bought 2 lots of Chinese wall hangings at auction which were near enough in appearance to decorate the whole room.

 The grand staircase was imported in whole from an English manor house and installed at Rough Point.
 The stained glass depicts the coats of arms of the signers of the Magna Carta.
 Likewise, the wood panelled rooms had the panelling imported from an English manor house which was being stripped.
 One such room is the Great Hall which is effectively used as an art gallery.

 The conservatory was supposed to have been Doris’ favourite room.
-The conservatory has fabulous views over the manicured lawns to the Atlantic Ocean.
+The conservatory has fabulous views over Doris Duke estate to the Atlantic Ocean.

 The gardens at Rough Point were laid out by Olmstead the same architect who designed Central Park in New York City.

 So, why were there camels at the Doris Duke house in Newport?